Geometric Scaling of Bayesian Inference in LLMs

 \subsection{Cross-Architecture Synthesis}

-\Cref{tab:cross-architecture} summarizes the unified picture: \begin{itemize} \item \textbf{Value manifolds:} all models exhibit low-dimensional value geometry.
-Under mixed-domain prompts, $\mathrm{PC}_1{+}\mathrm{PC}_2$ varies substantially across architectures---from $\sim$15--20\% in Mistral to $\sim$51\% in Llama and $\sim$61\% in Phi-2, with Pythia-410M as a notable outlier whose manifold is nearly collapsed even in the mixed setting ($\sim$100\%).
-Under mathematics-only prompts, all models move into the 70--95\% range, approaching the one-dimensional structure of the wind-tunnel tasks. \item \textbf{Key orthogonality:} mean off-diagonal cosine is consistently 2--10$\times$ lower (better) than random baselines or initialization, indicating robust hypothesis-frame structure. \item \textbf{Attention focusing:} layerwise entropy reduction varies systematically by architecture--strong in full-sequence MHA, moderate in GQA, and modest and often non-monotone in sliding-window and MoE variants. \end{itemize} As summarized in \Cref{tab:cross-architecture}, all three geometric signatures show quantitative continuity from synthetic wind-tunnel tasks to production models. \paragraph{Static vs dynamic geometry.} The stable invariants across every architecture - including Mistral - are: (1) entropy-ordered value manifolds, and (2) orthogonal key frames.
+\Cref{tab:cross-architecture} summarizes the unified picture across nine production models spanning MHA, GQA, sliding-window, MoE, and MLA architectures: \begin{itemize} \item \textbf{Value manifolds:} all models exhibit low-dimensional value geometry.
+Under mixed-domain prompts, $\mathrm{PC}_1{+}\mathrm{PC}_2$ varies substantially across architectures---from $\sim$14\% in DeepSeek-V2-Lite and $\sim$15--20\% in Mistral to $\sim$51\% in Llama and $\sim$61\% in Phi-2, with Pythia-410M as a notable outlier whose manifold is nearly collapsed even in the mixed setting ($\sim$100\%).
+Under mathematics-only prompts, all models exhibit substantial collapse, with most moving into the 40--95\% range, approaching the one-dimensional structure of the wind-tunnel tasks.
+The domain-restriction effect (math vs.\ mixed PC$_1{+}$PC$_2$ ratio) is most pronounced in Llama, Qwen, and DeepSeek variants and minimal in models with intrinsically collapsed manifolds (Pythia-410M, Phi-2). \item \textbf{Key orthogonality:} mean off-diagonal cosine is consistently 2--10$\times$ lower (better) than random baselines or initialization in all standard-attention models, indicating robust hypothesis-frame structure.
+MLA is a special case (\Cref{sec:mla-boundary}): the rank-512 latent compression flattens the orthogonality signal across layers and reduces the gap to the rank-matched random baseline. \item \textbf{Attention focusing:} layerwise entropy reduction varies systematically by architecture--strong in full-sequence MHA (51--86\%), moderate to weak in GQA (24--65\%, with depth-dependent attenuation in the Qwen family), and modest and often non-monotone in sliding-window and MoE variants (20--30\%).
+MLA exhibits essentially zero progressive focusing ($<$5\%), the strongest dissociation between intact static geometry and absent dynamic refinement we observe. \end{itemize} As summarized in \Cref{tab:cross-architecture}, all three geometric signatures show quantitative continuity from synthetic wind-tunnel tasks to production models. \paragraph{Static vs dynamic geometry.} The stable invariants across every architecture - including Mistral - are: (1) entropy-ordered value manifolds, and (2) orthogonal key frames.
 Dynamic focusing is architecture-dependent, requiring global routing capacity.
 This separation is the central representational--computational split predicted in Paper~II.